apollographql/apollo-server/docs/source/schemas/resolvers.md

 * resolver on user defined type
   * resolver for parent is needed since the default would return null
-  * this indicates the best practice for resolvers to al
+  * this indicates the best practice for resolvers to always stay simple and use the default if possible

 * The resolver function signature is `(parent, args, context, info)`
   * parent contains the data returned by parent field's resolver